-- For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+- income, you must continue to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).